Skip to Content

 3. Start agent services (see Restart a Private Agent).

-Upgrade from a 10.x Windows Private Agent to an 11.x Windows Private Agent
+Major Upgrade from 10.x to 11.x

 1. Back up the agent configuration files and security certificates for reference (optional, see Uninstall a Private Agent).